anthonymobile/njbuswatcher_2020/README.md

             - make a histogram using the rough.js bar chart (embed script in page if its easier)

 **route_config.py**
 - short and long descriptions for the new lines

 **index.html**
+- map
+    - restore routes dispaly
+    - `Starting extent`: zoom to extent of ALL lines (not just the arbitrary nth [n] line in the route array as currently)
-    - fix route display on map
+- route cards
+    - add grade, other metrics, link to schedule?

 ## MUST DO BEFORE LAUNCH

 **tripwatcher.py**
+- single instance reads route_config.py, spaces out scans of them all over 30 seconds and quits (so dont have to cron individual routes)
 - `approach assignment`: 3+ position seems to still be having problems...
 -`simplify/comment out console logging`:
     - make clearer that only displaying stops that dont have approach logged yet
     - fix the approach array for 1-position	approaches to be consistent 0.0,195 distance_to_stop 195
      - remove other extraneous output
-- `Interpolate+log missed stops`: after scanning each trip and logging any new arrivals, run a function that interpolates arrival times for any stops in between arrivals in the trip card -- theoretically there shouldn't be a lot though if the trip card is correct since we are grabbing positions every 30 seconds.
+- `Interpolate+log missed stops` after scanning each trip and logging any new arrivals, run a function that interpolates arrival times for any stops in between arrivals in the trip card -- theoretically there shouldn't be a lot though if the trip card is correct since we are grabbing positions every 30 seconds.
 - `Boomerang buses (Case E)`: Bus that gets assigned to a stop it already visited after doubling back on a parallel street -- e.g. the 87 going down the hill getting localized to Palisade Ave stops again.

 **DataBases.py**
-- change to postgres/mysql
+- change data store to postgres or mysql

+**reportcard.py**
+- enable and tune caching

 ## FUTURE